How to curate your personal canon

 In the third grade, I read a book about an arrogant porcelain rabbit who falls from the safety of a little girl’s doll collection into the unpredictable world beyond.
 Edward Tulane is lost at sea, buried in a landfill, passed between drifters, lonely children, and grieving parents.
 Along the way, he is broken and repaired, abandoned and found.
-Each of his adventures strips him of his vanity and indifference, forcing him to feel love, grief, and hope.
+Each of his adventures strips him of his vanity and indifference, forcing him to feel love and loss, grief and hope.

 I have, of course, read many “serious” and “important” books since the third grade.
 I’ve read Plato’s Symposium, Dante’s Inferno, Dostoevsky’s The Brothers Karamazov—long, winding classics considered “essential reads” in intellectual circles.
 And, in those years since third grade, I’d mostly forgotten about the book from my elementary school library that had once made me feel so deeply for a porcelain rabbit.